AdventuresInDevops/Website/episode-release-generator/prompt-page-generator.md

 1. **Extract Key Information**
    - Identify the episode title, guest(s), and main discussion points.
+   - I want you to extract a very clever title, a short description of the episode as well as clever and thoughtful text that well summarize the episode but draw readers in.
    - Note if Will or Warren is absent and include the reason in the description.
    - Capture any explicit or relative dates and their associated events.